LFPy/LFPy/documentation/sources/information.rst

 Some users have difficulties install NEURON as a Python module, depending on their platform.
 We will provide some explanations here, and otherwise direct to the NEURON download pages;
 http://www.neuron.yale.edu/neuron/download and http://www.neuron.yale.edu/neuron/download/getstd.
-The NEURON forums are also a useful resource for installation problems.
+The NEURON forum is also a useful resource for installation problems.

 Dependencies: Ubuntu 10.4LTS and other Debian-based Linux versions